Radio emission from beyond the light cylinder in millisecond pulsars: Description of pulsar profiles and RVM fitting

 \subsubsection{J1857$+$0943}

-There are two strong radio components separated by about 180\degr.
+The profile shows two strong radio components separated by about 180\degr.
 Both components are about 90\degr\ wide.
 The degree of polarisation is low in both components.
-However, since the pulsar is strong, the PA is well defined over a wide range of phases.
+However, the PA is well defined over a wide range of phases.
 Knowing the orbital inclination angle could constrain the RVM solution effectively, but the gamma-ray profile has a low signal-to-noise ratio.
 This prevents us from determining whether the partly very complex PA swing is affected by LC components.